User guide

 Translating Tutorial

-Note: This tutorial refers mainly to the nightly build/svn version of Zenphoto since localization/translation is a work in progress.
+Note 1: This tutorial refers mainly to the development build of Zenphoto since localization/translation is a work in progress.
 Zenphoto includes a file "zp-core/functions-l18n.php" that contains a prefdefined list of languages and their related locales.
 Check this list to be sure your language is included.
 If it is not there, let us know and we will add it.

 What should I know before starting a translation?

-It would be good if you were quite secure in written English and quite comfortable with Zenphoto itself and with web developement terms in general, even if you no coding is required when making a translation.
+It would be good if you were quite confident in written English and quite comfortable with Zenphoto itself and with web developement in general, although no coding is required to make a translation.

-Just to note: Since a translation falls under copyright, your translation should be provided under a open licence compatible to Zenphoto's GPL v2 licence.
-If no special licence note is attached, we will assume GPL.
+Just to note: Since a translation falls under copyright, your submitted translation should be provided under a open license compatible to Zenphoto's GPL v2 or later license.
+If no special license note is attached, we will assume GPL.

 How does Zenphoto's translation work?

 Zenphoto uses the gettext technology to provide translation and localization capability.
-Currently this requires native gettext support, meaning gettext needs to be installed as a PHP extension on your server.
-But there are plans to provide a replacement for servers without native support some time in the future.
+Currently this requires native gettext support, meaning gettext needs to be installed as a binary PHP extension on your server.

 Zenphoto uses the message-level for translation.
-We use the standard gettext function gettext() to translate strings.
+We use the standard gettext functions gettext() and ngettext() to translate strings.
 If you are working with Zenphoto you might have spotted strings that look like this in the code:

 Singular: